SoftwareBrothers/adminjs-upload/src/index.doc.md

 ## Storing multiple files in one model by invoking `uploadFeature` more than once

-You can pass an array of features to AdminBro so that it allows you to define uploads multiple times for one model.
+You can pass an array of features to AdminJS so that it allows you to define uploads multiple times for one model.
 In other words you can have an `avatar` and `familyPhoto` in your User Resource.

 In order to make that work you have to make sure that all the properties passed by each